Skip to main content

 Query a Snowflake table in Databricks

 You can configure a connection to Snowflake and then query data.
 Before you begin, check which version of Databricks Runtime your cluster runs on.
-The following code provides example syntax in Python, SQL, and Scala.
+The following code includes example syntax in Python, SQL, and Scala.

 # The following example applies to Databricks Runtime 11.3 LTS and above.